pilsprog/skyport-logic/docs/en/GAME.md

 player may chose to use an action for something else, such as firing a weapon or simply waiting.
 Firing a weapon immediately ends the turn, but any left-over actions give your attack an extra damage bonus.
-Waiting incurrs a small point/health penality, so that inactive AIs will get kicked out after a while.
 After a players turn is over, the gamestate is sent to all clients, and the next player may make his turn.